lnsandnkth/katacoda-scenarios/log-parser/step3.md

 -c ';SELECT log_procname, count(*) AS total FROM syslog_log GROUP BY log_procname ORDER BY total DESC LIMIT 10' \
 ```
 **-c** let's lnav execute the following command.<br>
-The "SQL" statement does a select of the field log_procname which we previously saw as a field name of the log.<br>
+The SQLite statement does a select of the field log_procname which we previously saw as a field name of the log.<br>
 The select groups all process names together and counts how many occurences the processes had in the system log.
 The statement also orders the processes, highest occurence first.<br>
 ```sh
 -c ':write-csv-to -' \
 ```
-The second command is *:write-csv-to -*, which says what should be done with the selected data, it should print it to standard out in a csv format.<br>
+The second command is *:write-csv-to -*, which says what should be done with the selected data, it should print it to standard out in a csv format, as we gave **-** as a location.
+You could also give a file.csv to store the parsed data.<br>
 ```sh
 /var/log/syslog
 ```